 Do your homework.
 Send a personalised concise email (or ask for an intro from a mutual friend as that has some built in credibility).

 Customise your request.
 If it’s someone you don’t know too well, find similarities or commonalities.
 “I see you went to X university, I was also a student there from XXXX-XXXX”.
 Or “I just read your article on Y and it resonated with me and here’s how”.
-Be very specific in your ask: “Would you be interested in helping me <make this career leap> <Allow me to share what I’ve been working on to grow my team and get some feedback>”
+Be very specific in your ask: “Would you be interested in helping me

 How can you make the most out of a mentoring relationship?